izachstanford/ai-with-zach/openai_gpts/whetstones-of-wisdom/docs/user_guide.md

 - "What's a different perspective on this?"
 - "Can you elaborate on the meaning of this quote?"

+## 🚀 Coming Soon

+Future development ideas:

+### Enhanced Features
+- Add your own quotes directly through the chat
+- Automatic quote organization and tagging
+- Integration with your reading notes and book highlights
+- Smart quote recommendations based on your interests
+- Real-time updates to the quote collection

+### New Integrations
+- Connect with your Goodreads account
+- Sync with your personal reading notes
+- Link with your favorite note-taking apps
+- Browser extension for quick quote access
+- Mobile app for on-the-go wisdom

+### Improved Experience
+- Better quote organization
+- Smarter quote recommendations
+- More personalized responses
+- Enhanced search capabilities
+- Richer context and connections

 ---

 Built by Zach | Designed for thinkers, reflectors, and seekers of clarity.